 Sensors emerged before the brain did.
 The brain came later, as the sensors evolved and diversified, becoming more complex and differentiated, which called for a more sophisticated processing center to handle different streams of information coming from multiple and diverse sensing organs and receptors.

 It's funny that we commonly believe humans have only five senses: vision, hearing, taste, smell, and touch.
-We instead have hundreds, perhaps thousands of senses, which are for the most part internal.
+We instead have dozens, perhaps hundreds of senses, which are for the most part internal.
 We can sense temperature, chemical compositions, pH levels, voltages, flow rates, pressure, magnetic fields, and many other phenomena.
 Not only we can sense them, but we can measure them and use those measurements to initiate complex processes of negative feedback designed to do only one thing: keep the values within a preset narrow range.

-As early bio organisms evolved, the first sense to emerge was that of touch.
+As early organisms evolved, the first sense to emerge was that of touch.
 A unicellular organism drifting in a primordial soup of mineral-rich water would obtain food at first by simply bumping into something.
 Its protective membrane evolved to be able to identify different objects and substances that it came into contact with.
 This information had to then be transmitted to the interior of the organism to trigger a proper reaction, and this need for transmitters gave rise to rudimentary molecular or chemical transmitters which later evolved into neurons with axons and synapses collectively known as "nerves".
 This was probably the status-quo for millions of years.

 Later, when life moved from the dark depths of the ocean's thermal vents up to the brighter regions near the surface, its tactile skin learned to detect light.
 By this time the organism had become multi-cellular.
 So a few of the epithelial cells became specialized light detectors, and since the organism was now no longer drifting randomly but self-propelling, these light-sensing cells clustered at the tip of the spear, that is in the region at the forefront of the body in relation to its motility.
 That is why our eyes are in our head and not in our stomach or feet.